BrunoGrande/FlexASIO-ArgentOne/.github/README.md

 This repository provides configuration and instructions for using the **Armer Argent One** audio interface with **FlexASIO** (universal ASIO driver) and **RS_ASIO** (Rocksmith 2014 patch to enable ASIO).

-The goal of this setup is to allow the use of the Argent One interface with low latency in Rocksmith 2014, correcting common channel mismatch errors.
+The goal of this setup is to allow the use of the Argent One interface with low latency in Rocksmith 2014, correcting common channel mismatch errors, while allowing other apps (YouTube, Discord) to work simultaneously.

 * [RS_ASIO](https://github.com/mdias/rs_asio)
 * [FlexASIO](https://github.com/dechamps/FlexASIO)